 Volume 5 (2018) - Issue 9, September

-Rheumatoid arthritis (RA) is a chronic inflammatory and systemic auto immune disease, affecting people predominantly between the ages of 20-60 years with unpredictable course.
+Rheumatoid arthritis (RA) is a chronic inflammatory and systemic autoimmune disease, affecting people predominantly between the ages of 20-60 years with an unpredictable course.
 About 1% of the world's population is afflicted by rheumatoid arthritis and is two to three times more common in women than men.
-This is a long lasting disease that can affect joints in any part of the body, most commonly th...
+This is a long-lasting disease that can affect joints in any part of the body, most commonly ...

 In olden days, plants have been an ever dependent source of medicine.
 Ayurveda, Siddha, Unani and Homeopathy have mentioned the use of plants in the treatment of various human diseases.
-Ficus bengalensis Linn.
+Ficus benghalensis Linn.
 (Banyan tree) Moraceae is a plant that is widely distributed in India.
-The English name Banyan is given by the Britishers to this tree because under the tree Banias i.e. the Hindu merchants ...
+The English name Banyan is given by the Britishers to this tree because under the tree Banias, i.e., the Hindu merchan...

 Digitalis purpurea commonly known as foxgloves belong to the genus Digitalis, which is a member of the family Plantaginaceae.
 Due to their effectivity in the treatment of heart insufficiency, cardenolides from Digitalis have been used extensively worldwide.
-Digitalis purpurea are the most important source of cardiac glycosides or cardenolides, volatile oil, fatty matter, starch, gum and sugars.
+Digitalis purpurea is the most important source of cardiac glycosides or cardenolides, volatile oil, fatty matter, starch, gum, and sugars.
 Th...

 CYTOPROTECTIVE EFFECTS OF QUERCITIN AND SILYMARIN ON LIPO POLYSACCHARIDE – AND PARAQUAT-INDUCED CYTOTOXICITY IN ALVEOLAR MACROPHAGES: INFECTIOUS AND NON-INFECTIOUS CHALLENGES

-Cytotoxicity of lipopolysaccharide (LPS) as a bacteria-related compound and paraquat (PQ) as a non-bacterial toxicant on freshly isolated Alveolar Macrophages (AMs) was studied.
-At the same time, preventive, protective and therapeutic effects of quercitin (QCN) against LPS-induced and silymarin (SMN) against PQ-produced cytotoxicity as known antioxidants with potent anti-inflammatory property were...
+Cytotoxicity of lipopolysaccharide (LPS) as a bacteria-related compound and paraquat (PQ) as a non-bacterial toxicant on freshly isolated alveolar macrophages (AMs) was studied.
+At the same time, preventive, protective and therapeutic effects of quercetin (QCN) against LPS-induced and silymarin (SMN) against PQ-produced cytotoxicity as known antioxidants with potent anti-inflammatory property were...

 JORDANIAN MEDICINAL PLANTS AS AN ALTERNATIVE SOURCE FOR NEW ANTIMICROBIALS AGAINST MULTI DRUG RESISTANT: REVIEW

 Antibiotic resistance is one of the biggest threats to global health, food security, and development today.
 Medicinal plants have historically proven their value as a source of molecules with therapeutic potential.
-The interest in natural product-based drug discovery has revitalized in recent years, because synthetic compound libraries and high throughput screening for discovery of new drug leads ...
+The interest in natural product-based drug discovery has revitalized in recent years because synthetic compound libraries and high throughput screening for discovery of new drug leads d...